Anthony Dawson

 Anthony Douglas Gillon Dawson (18 October 1916 – 8 January 1992) was a Scottish actor, best known for his supporting roles as villains in films such as Alfred Hitchcock's Dial M for Murder (1954) and Midnight Lace (1960), and playing Professor Dent in the James Bond film Dr. No (1962).
 He also appeared as Ernst Stavro Blofeld in From Russia with Love (1963) and Thunderball (1965).

-Life
+Early life and education

-Dawson was born in Edinburgh, the son of Ida Violet (Kittel) and Eric Francis Dawson.
+Dawson was born in Edinburgh, the son of Ida Violet (nee Kittel) and Eric Francis Dawson.
+He trained at the Royal Academy of Dramatic Art, and served in the British Army during World War II.

 Career

-Following Royal Academy of Dramatic Art training and World War II service, he made his film debut in 1943's They Met in the Dark.
+Dawson made his film debut in 1943's They Met in the Dark.
 He went on to appear in such classic British films as The Way to the Stars (1945), The Queen of Spades (1948) and The Wooden Horse (1950), before moving to America in the early 1950s.

 It was while there that he appeared on Broadway in the play, and then the subsequent Alfred Hitchcock film of Dial M for Murder (1954), playing C. A. Swann/Captain Lesgate.
 In the film, he is blackmailed by Tony Wendice (Ray Milland) into murdering his wife Margot (Grace Kelly).
 In his unpublished memoirs, Rambling Recollections, Dawson reminisced about getting the part: